All Products

 Endpoint

-Enter the endpoint of the region where the data center of DLF for the cluster is located.
-To obtain the endpoint, see DLF regions and endpoints.
+Enter the DLF endpoint for the region where your cluster resides.
+For instructions, see Supported regions and endpoints.

-Enter the AccessKey ID and AccessKey secret of the account to which the cluster belongs.
+Enter the AccessKey ID and AccessKey secret of the account that owns the cluster.
+Use an existing AccessKey or see Create an AccessKey pair to create a new one.

 Parameter